simsip-admin/InApp/index.md

 Add the following events to the interface:

         /// <summary>
-        /// Occurs when a query inventory transactions completes successfully
+        /// Occurs when a query inventory transaction completes successfully
         /// against your platform specific In-App Purchasing service.
         /// </summary>
         event OnQueryInventoryDelegate OnQueryInventory;